2010 Sacramento

 Fun for the whole family!
 Bring your

-children to the Chinatown Mall Culture Fair Childrens Activity
+Chinatown Mall Culture Fair Childrens Activity

 Area to participate in free educational Chinese cultural activities